textpattern/textpattern.github.io/tags/article_custom.md

 : **Default:** `default`.

 `frontpage="boolean"`
-: Include only those articles with 'Section appears on front page?' set on the [Sections administration panel](https://docs.textpattern.io/administration/sections-panel).
+: Include only those articles with 'Section appears on front page?' set on the [Sections panel](https://docs.textpattern.io/administration/sections-panel).
 If set to `1`, only such articles are displayed, otherwise they are all displayed.
 : **Values:** `0` (no) or `1` (yes).
 : **Default:** `0`.